armbian/documentation/docs/Process_CI.md

 - all branches in https://beta.armbian.com
 - rootfs cache
 <br>
-In case new files are created, download and repository indexes are updated after content is uploaded to CDN which usually happens in 24 - 48h.
-With exception of beta repository, which update is instant.
+ The repository indexes for BETA are updated immediately.

 <br>
 <br>
 Trigger: every day at 6am CET
 <br>
-Condition: changes in packages relations, upstream sources, patches or configurations
+Condition: change in packages, upstream sources, patches or configuration

 ## Updating all beta images